calculquebec/cq-formation-cip202/doc/en/other_tools.rst

 Parallel, conversely, all cases in a farm are treated using a single job.
 META can do both and even use an intermediate strategy, called META mode.

 META mode is illustrated in the figure below.
-When the processing of a farm begins, with ``submit.run``, the number of jobs :math:`N` to submit to the scheduler is given.
+When beginning the processing of a farm with ``submit.run``, the number of jobs :math:`N` to submit to the scheduler is given.
 When the first of these jobs starts, it begins solving the first case.
 As soon as this case is solved, the job proceeds to the next one.
 As the other jobs start, they also solve one case at a time.
 Once all cases